Arthur Hanlon: History

 Hanlon has also recorded several Christmas singles that have been used for different campaigns.
-"Esta Navidad," which Hanlon wrote in 2008 and which features Puerto Rican singer Janina on vocals, was used by the Univision Network for their Christmas on-air campaign in several markets, including Miami, New York and Chicago.
+"Esta Navidad," which Hanlon wrote in 2008 and which features Puerto Rican singer Janina on vocals, was used by Univision for their Christmas on-air campaign in several markets including Miami, New York, and Chicago.
 The song was also released as a single to radio.
 In 2010, Hanlon wrote and recorded a second Christmas single, "Navidad, Navidad," which he recorded with Venezuelan duo Chino y Nacho and Mexican singer Dulce Maria on vocals.
 The song is a Spanish version adaptation of Jingle Bells.
 It was also used by Univision for its Christmas campaign on several major Latin markets.

-Hanlon also participated in the 2019 remake of the hit "Un Ano Mas," redone with Carlos Rivera and Natalia Jimenez, among others.
+He also participated in the 2019 remake of the hit "Un Ano Mas," redone with Carlos Rivera and Natalia Jimenez, among others.

-In 2011, Hanlon traveled to Puerto Rico to film "Encanto del Caribe" at Castillo San Cristóbal a historic fortress in San Juan, Puerto Rico.
+In 2011, Hanlon traveled to San Juan, Puerto Rico to film "Encanto del Caribe" at Castillo San Cristóbal.
 The show was being filmed as a special for public television.
-Hanlon's guests included Marc Anthony, Laura Pausini, Natalia Jimenez, Bernie Williams, Cheo Feliciano and Ana Isabelle.
+Hanlon's guests included Marc Anthony, Laura Pausini, Natalia Jimenez, Bernie Williams, Cheo Feliciano, and Ana Isabelle.
 Hanlon performed on his blue grand piano accompanied by a 40-piece orchestra conducted by Puerto Rican arranger and conductor Cucco Pena.
 The special was produced by SBS Entertainment, a U.S.-based Latin media company and funded by the Puerto Rican government.
 The CD/DVD "Encanto del Caribe" was released in August, 2012 by Universal Music Latino.

-In 2016, Hanlon signed with Sony Music Latin and embarked on an ambitious video/audio project where he filmed and recorded iconic Latin songs from seven countries: Spain, Portugal, Mexico, Argentina, Brazil, Colombia and the United States.
+In 2016, Hanlon signed with Sony Music Latin and embarked on an ambitious video/audio project where he filmed and recorded iconic Latin songs from seven countries: Spain, Portugal, Mexico, Argentina, Brazil, Colombia, and the U.S.

-"Viajero," Hanlon's latest album, was released throughout Latin America and Spain in 2016.